iturner72/book-notes/the_founders.md

 * 171 Moritz "just lost his mind," a board member remembered, berating Thiel:
     "Peter, this is really simple: If this board approves that idea, I'm resigning!"
-* "The tide was changing and Peter is always pessimistic, but he recognizes it is changing, and he was definitely right," Malloy said.
+* 171 "The tide was changing and Peter is always pessimistic, but he recognizes it is changing, and he was definitely right," Malloy said.
 "We would have made more money [investing] than anything we did at PayPal."

 ### 11 The Nut House Coup
+* 185 The Nut House meeting revealed overlap between Sacks and Musk where they had expected to be at odds.
+"By the time we left the Nut House that night, we realized everybody was on the same page about this," one participant said.
+"That is wan't working."
+That night, the assembled employees began plotting a putsch against their CEO.
+* 191 "kind of by process of elimination, it was me," Musk recalled.
+"I wasn't planning to be CEO.
+It was kind of like, 'If I don't do it, when who is?
+And okay, Peter's not here.
+So, I guess I'll be CEO.'"

+### 12 Buttoned-Up
+*

 ...
 ### 13 Buttoned-Up